Summary

 If the side effect following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.

-Immunisation side effects may be reported to SAEFVIC, the Victorian vaccine safety service.
+Immunisation side effects should be reported to SAEFVIC, the Victorian vaccine safety service.

 It is also important to seek medical advice if you (or your child) are unwell, as this may be due to other illness rather than because of the vaccination.